Itchy Skin – Skin Itching

 It may be that with the decline in effectiveness of antibiotics, the Chinese understanding of these conditions may provide another way for Western medicine, with its huge resources, to treat these disease syndromes.

-For instance in the Pericardium Heat syndrome of the Ying-Nutritive level, the suggested recipe is Qing Ying Tang.
+In the Pericardium Heat syndrome of the Ying-Nutritive level, the suggested recipe is Qing Ying Tang.
 The action of this is not specifically to kill the pathogen (remember that 300 years ago they had no means to identify the pathogen), but to relieve the Fire, drain the heat, calm and steady the mind, and nourish Yin.

-Of course, they adapt formula to the situation.
+Of course, they would adapt formula to the situation.
 Two patients with the same Pericardium Heat syndrome might have subtly different recipes according to their needs.

 You could say that the herbs encourage the body to improve its nutrition, to get more out of what is eaten and to steady it: unlike many modern Western medications which just attack the perceived pathogen without helping the body cope with the damage it has done.